Shicheng-Liu/ardrone_PSU/control a physical drone/indigo/keyboard control/Configure by yourself.md

 <br>
 SPACEBAR – EMERGENCY STOP
 <br>
 <br> **ATTENTION**: You may find the command keys are different from those in the README, that is because if you use my _ros_workspace_, the code related to key command has been changed, which I think will be easiler to control.
-However, if you build the workspace yourself, you are using original package from the website so the key is different.
+However, if you build the workspace yourself, you are using original package from the website so the keys are different.